-All construction projects required a mixture of services, including planning, design, and construction.
-Construction project delivery methods consist of different ways to organize those services in order to execute a project.
+All construction projects require a mixture of services, including planning, design, and construction.
+Construction project delivery methods provide different ways to organize those services contractually in order to execute a project.

 Table of Contents

-Before choosing a project delivery method, there are a few things to consider.
-This includes the owner’s budget, the design of the project, the risks involved in the project, the schedule, and the owner’s experience with similar projects.
+Before choosing a project delivery method, there are a few things you should consider.
+This includes the owner’s budget, the scope of the project, the risks involved, the schedule, and the owner’s experience with similar projects.

-The following will be a quick breakdown of four of the most common types of project delivery methods.
-Don’t worry – a more in-depth analysis of each method is coming over the next few weeks.
+The following will be a breakdown of six of the most common types of project delivery methods.

 - Design-Bid-Build (DBB)